xcore/sc_can/doc/hw.rst

 Recommended Hardware
 --------------------

-Slicekit
+sliceKIT
 ++++++++

-This module may be evaluated using the Slicekit Modular Development Platform, available from digikey.
+This module may be evaluated using the sliceKIT Modular Development Platform, available from digikey.
 Required board SKUs are:

-   * XP-SKC-L2 (Slicekit L2 Core Board) plus XA-SK-ISBUS plus XA-SK-XTAG2 (Slicekit XTAG adaptor)
+   * XP-SKC-L2 (sliceKIT L2 Core Board) plus XA-SK-ISBUS plus XA-SK-XTAG2 (sliceKIT xTAG adaptor)

 Demonstration Applications
 --------------------------